 - Pass the exam (UCPEX), normally run once a year in November.

 - Be assessed as competent in a range of skills.

 - Complete case studies.

 - Clinical Epidemiology / Biostatistics

 - Trainee selected (approved by College).

-- Complete a research project in urgent care and submit a paper to the College.
+- Complete a medical literature project in urgent care.

 - Fulfil ongoing recertification and supervision requirements.